 Even though diabetes mellitus (DM) affects 15% of surgical patients, there is little published evidence on the benefits of using carbohydrate beverages in obese subjects and / or those with DM.
-In a recent RCT that included patients with morbid obesity who underwent bariatric surgery (20% with DM), it was shown that treatment with oral carbohydrates is safe, although no differences were observed in relation to the preservation of lean mass, stay hospital or postoperative complications.
-In patients with type 2 DM with good metabolic control who do not present neuropathic complications and who receive their usual hypoglycemic treatment, the administration of 50 g of carbohydrates 3 hours before anesthetic induction is safe, does not delay gastric emptying nor it increases risk of hyperglycemia or aspiration.
+A recent RCT that included patients with morbid obesity who underwent bariatric surgery (20% with DM) showed that treatment with oral carbohydrates is safe, although no differences were observed in relation to the preservation of lean mass, stay hospital or postoperative complications1.
+In patients with type 2 DM with good metabolic control who do not present neuropathic complications and who receive their usual hypoglycaemic treatment, the administration of 50 g of carbohydrates 3 hours before anaesthetic induction is safe, does not delay gastric emptying nor does it increase the risk of hyperglycaemia or aspiration^{2,3}.

-37. In obese and / or type 2 diabetic patients with good glycemic control without associated chronic complications, the use of carbohydrate-rich beverages 3 hours before surgery could be considered.
-These can be given together with your usual antidiabetic medication.
+37. In obese and / or type 2 diabetic patients with good glycaemic control without associated chronic complications, the use of carbohydrate-rich beverages 3 hours before surgery could be considered.
+These can be given together with the patient's usual antidiabetic medication.

 - 1. Azagury DE, Ris F, Pichard C, Volonte F, Karsegard L, Huber O. Does perioperative nutrition and oral carbohydrate load sustainably preserve muscle mass after bariatric surgery?
-A randomized control trial.
+A randomized controltrial.
 Surg Obes Relat Dis.
-2015; 11:920-6. - 2.
-Laffin MR, Li S, Brisebois R, Senior PA, Wang H. The use of a pre-operative carbohydrate drink in patients with diabetes mellitus: a prospective, non-inferiority, cohort study.
+2015; 11:920-6. - Laffin MR, Li S, Brisebois R, Senior PA, Wang H. The use of a pre-operative carbohydrate drink in patients with diabetes mellitus: a prospective, non-inferiority, cohort study.
 World J Surg.
 2018; 42:1965-70. - 3.
 Gustafsson UO, Nygren J, Thorell A, Soop M, Hellström PM, Ljungqvist O, et al. Pre-operative carbohydrate loading may be used in type 2 diabetes patients.
 Acta Anaesthesiol Scand.
 2008; 52:946-5199.